Deflationary by design

 On top of a fixed supply, storage fees reinforce scarcity:

-Non-refundable storage fees are tokens permanently removed from active circulation.
+Non-refundable storage fees are tokens permanently removed from circulation.

 Deposits for mutable objects remain in the storage fund for as long as the object exists.
 More objects means more storage fees, and more tokens effectively removed from circulation.